Kees1958/uBol-stripped/README.md

 2. FIVE-TIER FOLDER STRUCTURE
 The codebase is organised into five layers, and code is only allowed to call downward — never upward or sideways:

-ui/ — what the user sees and clicks workflow/ — the service worker that coordinates everything core/ — the actual blocking and filtering logic util/ — small shared helper functions data/ — storage, configuration and external API calls
+ui — what the user sees and clicks workflow — the service worker that coordinates everything core — the actual blocking and filtering logic util — small shared helper functions data — storage, configuration and external API calls

 This means a bug in the UI can never corrupt the filter logic, and the filter logic can never accidentally write to the UI.
 Every dependency is explicit and traceable.